 The island has a rich biodiversity, with a substantial number of endemic and rare species.
 Some areas have been declared a site in the European Union’s Natura 2000 network.
 The Mountain Ainos (a National Park since 1962 supporting rich flora and fauna) looks impressive from far away.
 Important natural features of the island include Melissani Lake, the Drogarati Cave, and the Koutavos Lagoon in Argostoli.
 Kefalonia is well known for its endangered loggerhead turtle population which nest on many beaches along the south coast of the island.
 A small population of the endangered Mediterranean monk seal, Monachus monachus, also live around the island’s coast, especially on parts of the coast which are inaccessible to humans due to the terrain.

 Famous for exotic beaches and picturesque seaside villages, Kefalonia is an island destination ideal for family and relaxing holidays.
-Over the last few years there has been great developments and today the island can offer tourists modern structures and a variety of services, while maintaining its traditional style and natural beauty.
+Over the last few years there have been great developments and today the island can offer tourists modern structures and a variety of services, while maintaining its traditional style and natural beauty.
 Due to its large size, tourism is spread out and so the island keeps its quiet, laid back style, even in high season.

 Holidaying in Kefalonia will provide you with wonderful days on the beach and long walks in nature.
 Apart from swimming, Kefalonia also has many interesting places to see, from picturesque villages to medieval castles and beautiful monasteries.

 some info based on Wikipedia